 Fill a highball glass with cracked ice.

-Add Pimm's No. 1 Liqueur, lemon juice, and simple syrup to highball glass.
+Add Pimm's No. 1 Liqueur, lemon juice, simple syrup, and bitters to highball glass.

-Using tongs or large tweezers, position cucumber slice around the ice inside the highball glass.
+Using tongs, position cucumber ribbon around the outside of the ice in the glass.